 As a time-saving option for reporting certain offenses, CUPD offers online reporting.
-Bike thefts, criminal mischief, and other crimes that are not in progress can be reported at the CUPD website (https://www.colorado.edu/police).
-Click on the "Report an Incident" image in the middle of the page; then scroll down to "File a Report Online" link in the middle of the page and then the blue "File an Online Report" button at the bottom of the page.
+Bike thefts, criminal mischief, and other crimes that are not in progress can be reported at the CUPD website.
+Scroll down to the "File a Report Online" link in the middle of the page and then the blue "File an Online Report" button at the bottom of the page.